 - VAT Registration No: This is the 9-digit number registered with HMRC for VAT purposes.
 This number will be validated during the submission process.

-- Gateway User ID: This is the User ID issued by HMRC and is required to log on to the Government website during the submission process.
+- Gateway User ID: This is the User ID issued by HMRC and is required to log on to the Government gateway during the submission process.

 - Trader Name: This is the trader name setup previously.
 This name can be amended for both current and future submissions.